gokulm/BoltOn/docs/index.md

 * **IBoltOnClock/BoltOnClock**
 <br>
-There are instances where you have to use static properties DateTime.Now or DateTimeOffset.UtcNow, which makes hard to unit test, in those instances you could inject `IBoltOnClock`.
+There are instances where you have to use static properties DateTime.Now or DateTimeOffset.UtcNow, which makes hard to unit test, in those instances you could inject `IBoltOnClock`